Printing on Fabric with stencils

 Onwards…

-I hope you have enjoyed seeing what I have created with my new stencil set and I also hope you may be inspired to try stencilling yourself.
+I hope you may be inspired to try stencilling yourself.
 Let me know and tag me if you do!

 Thanks for being here.